GrigoreMihai/docs-gitbook-cmp/docs/tickets/aws-ro-access.md

 ---
-description: How to grant Doit International read-only support access to your AWS account
+description: How to grant DoiT International with secure, read-only support access to your AWS account
 ---

-# Read-Only Access to AWS
+# Grant Read-Only Support Access to Your AWS Account

-DoiT International is committed to client account access transparency and access approval.
+DoiT International provides complete transparency and access control when accessing your AWS account.

 When you open a technical support request with DoiT International, we may occasionally need read-only access to your AWS account to help you most effectively.
+This document describes how to enable access and how access control works.

 ## Key points

 * We only access your AWS account to provide technical support per our contractual obligations to you.
 We never access your AWS account for any other reason.
-* Individual employees must request support access on an incident-by-incident basis.
+* DoiT employees must request support access on an incident-by-incident basis.
 * You can approve or dismiss all access requests.
-* Support access only grants read-only access to your AWS account.
+* Support staff roles have read-only access to your AWS account.
+* [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) can provide a complete log of every action that we perform on your account.

+{% hint style="info" %}

+When you grant an access request, the individual staff member will not have write-access to your account.

+However, the CMP requires an automated management role with tightly-scoped write access to create individual read-only support roles in the securest way possible.
+DoiT staff members have no access to the management role, and the management role does not have write-access to any other part of your AWS account.
+See below for more details.

+{% endhint %}

 ## Granting access